Identifying Weight-Variant Latent Causal Models

 \subsubsection{Experiments for Table \ref{table}}

-For experimental results of Table \ref{table}, the number of segments is $30$ and the sample size is 1000, and the number (\eg, dimension) of latent causal variables is 3.
+For experimental results of Table \ref{table}, the number of segments is $30$ and the sample size is 1000, and the number of latent causal variables is 3.
 For the case of the matching assumptions, we consider the structural causal model as mentioned in Eqs. \eqref{datagene31}-\eqref{datagene32}.
 For the cases of uniform, Laplace and Gamma noise, we replace the original Gaussian noise by using uniform noise, Laplace and Gamma noise, respectively, while the remaining parts are the same as Eqs. \eqref{datagene31}-\eqref{datagene32}.
-For the case of unchanged weights, we replace the weights in Eqs. \eqref{datagene31}-\eqref{datagene32} by unchanged weights across $\mathbf{u}$, which are sampled from an uniform distribution $[0.1,2]$.
-For the case of violated assumption \ref{itm:lambda}, we replace the weights in Eqs. \eqref{datagene31}-\eqref{datagene32} by $\lambda_{i,j}(\mathbf{u})+b$, where $b$ is a constant from an uniform distribution $[0.1,2]$.
 The network architecture, optimization, and hyper-parameters are the same as used for experiments of Figure \ref{fig:synthetic} (a).